 For a frightfully good time, let your kids dress up in their costumes before you take them to One Colorado.
 They’ll get to trick-or-treat in the shops, have a Halloween-themed picture taken, and watch a seasonal movie.
 You can bring your own chairs or blankets.
 Treats and pictures are available on a first-come, first-served basis.

 Spellbinding Thrills at Disneyland Park and Disney California Adventure Park

 Disneyland’s take on Halloween includes spooky characters, fabulous decorations, and yes, trick-or-treating for candy treats.
 The Oogie Boogie Bash is a separate, ticketed event each September and October, and tickets go fast but don’t worry because there’s plenty to see and do for Halloween at Disneyland and Disney California Adventure.

 1 Irvine Park Rd., Orange, CA 92869

-The Orange County Zoo is celebrating Halloween early on Saturday, October 26th from 10:00 am to 4:00 pm.
-The fun includes arts and crafts, games, a scavenger hunt, trick-or-treating, and more!
-Come dressed in your costumes.
+The Orange County Zoo is celebrating Halloween early on Saturday, October 28th from 10:00 a.m. to 4:00 p.m.
+The fun includes arts and crafts, a scavenger hunt, trick-or-treating, and more!
 The first 100 children (ages 12 and under) in costume will receive a free gift.
-All activities are included in general admission ($2 per person, ages 2 and under are free).
+All activities are included in general admission and reservations are not needed.